 Alisha is a current PhD Researcher at the University of Bath in the UK.
 She left for Japan at the age of 18 to pursue her Bachelor’s Degree in International Business.
 After completing her Bachelor’s degree, Alisha worked in Microsoft Innovation Centre where she was part of the Entrepreneurship Team whereby she supported the Pre-Accelerator Learning Program.
 After a year of working at the Innovation Centre, Alisha enrolled in MSc in Innovation and Technology Management in the University of Bath and continued to pursue a PhD in Circular Economy Business Models.
 She is passionate and curious about how we can create significant positive impact via sustainability, circular economy and innovation.

-Alisha will be teaching a course in Design Thinking.
-The course will explore Design Thinking – what it means, why it is so popular and how to come up with innovative ideas following this process.
-This is going to be a Beginner’s Course and a very hands-on approach.
-The students will have the opportunity to learn about the concept and simultaneously apply the concept.
-The entire two weeks will be a mix of theory and practice-based learning style.
-At the end of the two weeks, each team will get an opportunity to present their solutions and a winning team will be announced.
+Alisha taught a course in Design Thinking.
+The course explored Design Thinking – what it means, why it is so popular and how to come up with innovative ideas following this process.
+The course was designed as a Beginner’s Course with a very hands-on approach.
+The students had the opportunity to learn about the concept and simultaneously apply the concept.
+The entire two weeks was be a mix of theory and practice-based learning style.
+At the end of the two weeks, each team had the opportunity to present their solutions and a winning team will be announced.

 Young Women Leadership: The Art & Science of Policy Advocacy

-Georgiana will be teaching a course that focuses on policy advocacy, skills development and confidence building.
-This course will include a political component where students are expected to understand the political in our everyday life, identify a problem, find a solution, and advocate for change.
-The course draws on the facilitator’s experience as a Women Deliver Young Leader Fellow and her experience in advocating for gender equality.
-The themes that this course will focus on include leadership and advocacy, power mapping, project design and management, creating key messages, identifying allies and building support, fundraising for advocacy, and project monitoring and evaluation.
-The course aims to develop students’ communication and presentation skills, critical thinking, and leadership skills.
-The course would allow the students to actually shape the topics of discussion as it will be them that will identify the problems that their community face.
+Georgiana taught a course that focuses on policy advocacy, skills development and confidence building.
+This course included a political component where students were expected to understand the political in our everyday life, identify a problem, find a solution, and advocate for change.
+The course drew on the facilitator’s experience as a Women Deliver Young Leader Fellow and her experience in advocating for gender equality.
+The course focused on several themes including: leadership and advocacy, power mapping, project design and management, creating key messages, identifying allies and building support, fundraising for advocacy, and project monitoring and evaluation.
+The course aimed to develop students’ communication and presentation skills, critical thinking, and leadership skills.
+The course allowed students to actually shape the topics of discussion as it will be them that will identify the problems that their community face.